LetsDebias/GenderBiasAnalyzer/README.md

 The tool relies on dataset descriptions similar to those found on Kaggle, making it unnecessary to analyze the dataset itself for identifying proxy variables.

 ### Step 1:
 Launch with windows-cpu.cmd.
-Linux and MacOS scripts will be shared later.
-The scripts will download a LLM, launch your browser and open http://localhost:8383/index.html
+This scripts will download a LLM, launch your browser and open http://localhost:8383/index.html Linux and MacOS scripts will be shared later.

 ### Step 2:
 Select a dataset sample, collected from [https://kaggle.com](https://www.kaggle.com/datasets).
 Or enter your own dataset sample.
 This will not be uploaded to remote website.
 It wil remain local.